seamus860/copy-soup-website/README.md

 # Project SAMBAR
-Testing changes to the website in preparation for the 2023-2024 Invitational
+Testing changes to the SOUP website in preparation for the 2023-2024 Invitational